-There is a presence of large variety of information within the Recommender System.
-Paper [19] discusses these diverse information types in detail.
-Some of this information can be confidential and should not be revealed to any other person/organization except for the owner of the information.
-On the user’s end, there is always a trade-off between the amount of information to be provided to the Recommender System and the accuracy of the recommendation.
-This aspect is represented in the paper [19] with the help of three dimension representation having duration of information storage, size of audience and the extent of usage as its three axis.
+A wide variety of information needs to be processed by RSs.
+Some authors discuss these diverse information types in detail [19].
+Some of this information can be confidential and should not be revealed to any other person or organization, except the information owner.
+On the user’s end, there is always a trade-off between the amount of information to be provided to a RS and the accuracy of the resulting recommendations.
+This aspect is represented in their paper [19] with the help of a three-dimensional representation that has the duration of information storage, the size of the audience and the extent of usage as its three axes.